Surprisingly Common Menstrual Problems and How to Tackle Them

 Download an E-Book

-Managing your menstrual health while juggling your work and personal life can be quite demanding.
-However, by understanding the common challenges all women face, you can better prepare for them using Ayurvedic techniques and dietary recommendations.
-Whether it’s small changes to food or more significant ones such as your daily routine, let’s make menstrual health smooth sailing.
+Managing your menstrual health while managing your work and life can be tough.
+But by knowing what all women go through, you can prepare for it using Ayurvedic techniques and diet recommendations.
+Whether it’s small changes to food or bigger ones like your daily routine, let’s make menstrual health a smooth sailing.

-In Ayurveda, the menstrual cycle is a vital indicator of a woman’s overall health.
-The three doshas—Vata, Pitta, and Kapha, govern the cycle.
-Each dosha plays a unique role in menstrual health:
+In Ayurveda, the menstrual cycle is a mirror to a woman’s overall health.
+The three doshas—Vata, Pitta and Kapha govern the cycle.
+Each dosha has a specific role in menstrual health:

-• Vata: Governs movement and flow, including blood circulation and the menstrual flow.
+• Vata: Governs movement and flow, including blood circulation and menstrual flow.

 • Pitta: Manages transformation, including hormonal balance and metabolism.

-• Kapha: Provides structure and stability, influencing the reproductive tissues and fluids.
+• Kapha: Provides structure and stability, influences reproductive tissues and fluids.

-A balanced menstrual cycle indicates harmony among these doshas, while imbalances can lead to various menstrual issues.
+A balanced menstrual cycle means harmony among these doshas, imbalance means various menstrual issues.

 1. PCOS (Polycystic Ovary Syndrome)

-• Description and Symptoms: Irregular periods, excess androgen levels, and polycystic ovaries.
+• Description and Symptoms: Irregular periods, high androgen levels, polycystic ovaries.

-• Ayurvedic Perspective: Caused by a Kapha imbalance leading to metabolic disturbances and hormonal irregularities.
+• Ayurvedic Perspective: Caused by Kapha imbalance leading to metabolic disturbances and hormonal irregularities.

 2. PCOD (Polycystic Ovarian Disease)

-• Description and Symptoms: Irregular menstrual cycles, weight gain, acne, and fertility issues.
+• Description and Symptoms: Irregular menstrual cycles, weight gain, acne, infertility.

-• Ayurvedic Perspective: Linked to both Kapha and Vata imbalances, causing irregular ovulation and cyst formation.
+• Ayurvedic Perspective: Linked to both Kapha and Vata imbalances, irregular ovulation and cyst formation.

-• Description and Symptoms: Severe cramps, lower back pain, nausea, and headaches.
+• Description and Symptoms: Severe cramps, lower back pain, nausea, headaches.

-• Ayurvedic Perspective: Caused by a Vata imbalance leading to dryness and spasms in the body.
+• Ayurvedic Perspective: Caused by Vata imbalance leading to dryness and spasms in the body.

 4. Menorrhagia (Heavy Periods)

-• Description and Symptoms: Excessive bleeding lasting longer than usual.
+• Description and Symptoms: Excessive bleeding for more days than usual.

-• Ayurvedic Perspective: Typically due to a Pitta imbalance, resulting in excessive heat and inflammation.
+• Ayurvedic Perspective: Typically due to Pitta imbalance, excessive heat and inflammation.

-• Description and Symptoms: Missing one or more menstrual periods.
+• Description and Symptoms: Missing one or more periods.

-• Ayurvedic Perspective: Caused by an imbalance in Vata or Kapha, leading to obstruction and stagnation.
+• Ayurvedic Perspective: Caused by Vata or Kapha imbalance, obstruction and stagnation.

 6. PMS (Premenstrual Syndrome)

-• Description and Symptoms: Mood swings, bloating, fatigue, and irritability before menstruation.
+• Description and Symptoms: Mood swings, bloating, fatigue, irritability before periods.

 • Ayurvedic Perspective: Linked to hormonal imbalances influenced by the doshas.